Australian Open 2024: When is it, how to watch in UK and will Emma Raducanu play?

 When do the Australian Open finals take place?

-The women’s final is on Saturday, January 27.
-The men’s final is the following day (January 28).
+The women’s final is on Saturday, Jan 27.
+The men’s final is on the following day (Jan 28).

 How to watch the Australian Open on TV in the UK